Peloro/InPlay-Baseball-Analytics/README.md

 ## About

-CAASO Baseball Tracker is a mobile-first app for live game tracking and statistics management for the **CAASO** university baseball team.
+CAASO Baseball Tracker is a mobile-first app for live game tracking and statistics management.
 The app runs fully offline — all data is stored locally in `localStorage` and synced with the backend in the background whenever a connection is available.

 It is distributed as an **Android APK** via Capacitor and can also be used directly in the browser.